GaryMcGlone/Jambox/README.md

  - [**Not Completed**] We would like our app to have a discover page where a user will be able to
    discover new/trending songs which would be picked specifically for that user using his previous song types/genres

+ - [**Not Completed**] We would like our users to be able to follow other users and be able to see their new posts in their feed.

+ - [**Not Completed**] We want our users to be able to view other users profile page.